Thrasamund

-Thrasamund (c.450 – 523), became King of the Vandals and Alans in 496, (Note: Upon ascending to the throne, Thrasamund was given the titulature bearing the enthnonym Rex Vandalorum, which suggests that the Alans may not have remained a distinct political entity after the first generation of their peoples occupying North Africa had passed.) the fourth king in a line of rulers over the North African Kingdom of the Vandals.
+Thrasamund (c.
+450–523) was king of the Vandals and Alans from 496–523, (Note: Upon ascending to the throne, Thrasamund was given the titulature bearing the enthnonym Rex Vandalorum, which suggests that the Alans may not have remained a distinct political entity after the first generation of their peoples occupying North Africa had passed.) and the fourth king of the North African Vandal Kingdom.
 He was the son of Gento and the grandson of the Vandal Kingdom's founder, Gaiseric.
 Thrasamund ruled longer than any other Vandal king in Africa aside from his grandfather.
-He was known for his commitment to Arianism and for his antagonism towards Catholics.
+He was known for his commitment to Arianism and for his antagonism towards Nicene Christians.
 Upon his death in 523, Thrasamund was succeeded by his cousin, Hilderic.

 Early life

 Thrasamund was born to Gaiseric's son, Gento, and became king in 496 after his brother, King Gunthamund died.
 Upon Gunthamund's death, Thrasamund was one of only two living grandsons of Gaiseric and inherited the throne in accordance with a law enacted by his grandfather, which bestowed the kingship on the eldest male member of a deceased king's family.

 The Byzantine historian Procopius described Thrasamund as "especially good-looking" and quipped that the Vandal king was "gifted with discretion and high-mindedness."